Call Now Free Quote

 “How deep will you remove the old mortar?”

-The industry standard minimum is 3/4 inch (per ASTM C270 and Brick Industry Association guidelines).
-Anything less than 3/4 inch removal does not provide adequate bond depth for the new mortar and will result in premature failure.
+The industry standard minimum is 3/4 inch, per BIA Technical Note 7B.
+That depth is not arbitrary.
+It provides enough surface area for the fresh mortar to bond mechanically to both brick faces.
+Anything less than 3/4 inch does not provide adequate bond depth and will result in premature failure.
 Some contractors grind to only 1/4 or 1/2 inch to save time.
 This produces a thin veneer of new mortar that fails within 2 to 5 years.

 “Will you use a grinder or hand tools?”